-In most cases the cause for your opener having a will of its own is a faulty logic board.
+In most cases where your garage door is open or close by itself is the cause for your opener having a faulty logic board.
 The logic board (or Circuit board) is the “brain” of the opener.
-A faulty board will sometime cause the door to open or close voluntarily.
+A faulty board will, in most scenarios, sometime cause the door to open or close by itself.

 Other mechanisms can also cause the ghost movements by the garage door opener.
 These mechanisms include: